 Once you arrive at Lisbon Airport you must get the underground or a bus to Oriente station.
-Here you must buy a train ticket to Alvega/Ortiga (keep this name in mind because there are no direct trains to Mação), which is a train station located 5 kilometres away from Mação.
-Normally, there are several available trains to Mação every day.
+Here you must buy a train ticket to Alvega/Ortiga (keep this name in mind because there are no direct trains to Mação), which is a train station located 5 kiometres away from Mação.
+Normally, there are four available trains to Mação every day (except on Sundays):